Codeception/Codeception/docs/01-Introduction.md

 What if we could check our application without running it on a server?
-That way we could see detailed exceptions on errors, have our tests run faster, and check the database for values we expect.
+That way we could see detailed exceptions on errors, have our tests run faster, and check the database against predictable and expected results.
 That's what functional tests are for.

-For functional tests, you emulate a web request (`$_GET` and `$_POST` variables) and send it into your application which returns the HTML response.
+For functional tests, you emulate a web request (`$_GET` and `$_POST` variables) which returns the HTML response.
 Inside a test, you can make assertions about the response, and you can check if the data was successfully stored in the database.

-For functional tests, your application needs to be prepared in order to run in a test environment.
+For functional tests, your application needs to be structured in order to run in a test environment.
 Codeception provides connectors to several popular PHP frameworks, or you could write your own.

 #### Sample functional test